 - Not having dry gunpowder to take advantage of compelling investments or special situations when they arise.

 The big bad bear

 Just how valuable is cash?
 Look no further than the Bear Stearns debacle.
 This one-time darling on Wall Street was on top of the world, and up until its final days, company management was saying that Bear had plenty of liquidity.

 Then, though, that liquidity dried up.
 A bailout by JPMorgan Chase was necessary to save Bear from complete failure, and the stock was eventually sold off for $10 per share, down more than 90% from its highs.
 Although Bear's troubles resulted from much more than a simple lack of liquidity, there's no doubt that its inability to get more cash was a primary factor in forcing the quick sale.

 In addition, cash opens doors.
 Having cash is what let Pfizer

 Feast or famine

-With fear and panic gripping the markets, those with cash will feast on the bargain pickings that the markets serve up.
+When fear and panic grip the markets, those with cash will feast on the bargain pickings that the markets serve up.
 In contrast, those without cash will have to sit on the sidelines and watch opportunity pass them by.
 Now is not the time to let fear dictate your decision-making.
 If you use your cash wisely, the odds are very high that in a couple of years from now, you'll be sitting pretty.